TienNHM/personal-blog-template/README.md

 ### Deployment

-If there is the first time you deploy the website, you need to update permissions for `Workflow permissions` in `Settings` tab of your repository.
-You must enable `Write` permission for `Workflows` section.
+If there is the first time you deploy the website, you need to update permissions for `Workflow permissions` in `Settings > Code and automation > Actions > General` tab of your repository.
+You must enable `Write` permission for `Workflows` section, and check `Allow GitHub Actions to create and approve pull requests`.

 Using SSH: